A Lesson to Learn: Brixmor Property Group Inc. (BRX)

 BRX’s Market Performance

-BRX stocks went down by -2.59% for the week, with a monthly jump of 1.02% and a quarterly performance of -0.60%, while its annual performance rate touched 25.13%.
-The volatility ratio for the week stands at 3.20% while the volatility levels for the past 30 days are set at 3.08% for Brixmor Property Group Inc..
-The simple moving average for the period of the last 20 days is -0.94% for BRX stocks with a simple moving average of 4.83% for the last 200 days.
+BRX stocks went down by -1.56% for the week, with a monthly drop of -1.72% and a quarterly performance of 5.34%, while its annual performance rate touched 26.81%.
+The volatility ratio for the week stands at 4.02% while the volatility levels for the past 30 days are set at 2.92% for Brixmor Property Group Inc..
+The simple moving average for the period of the last 20 days is -2.07% for BRX stocks with a simple moving average of 3.72% for the last 200 days.

 Analysts’ Opinion of BRX